alex-gutev/live_cells/docs-src/docs/basics/meta-cells.md

 The cell to which a meta cell points to is set with the [`inject`](https://pub.dev/documentation/live_cells/latest/live_cells/MetaCell/inject.html) method, which takes the cell as an argument.
-Once a cell has been *injected* in a meta cell, accessing the meta cell's value returns the value of the injected cell.
+Once a cell has been *injected* into a meta cell, accessing the meta cell's value returns the value of the injected cell.

 The `inject` method can be called multiple times.
 If the meta cell,